i-am-Shekinah/starlite/README.md

 5. Push to your branch (`git push origin feature-branch`)
 6. Open a Pull Request

+The ER-D of this project can be found on [draw.io](https://app.diagrams.net/?src=about#G1rp_KeepYkMad-PPlzIRoDdNVwwYQw7Eb#%7B%22pageId%22%3A%22R2lEEEUBdFMjLlhIrx00%22%7D).
+Feel free to take a look, and share your thoughts.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file more details.